Updated: April 18, 2023 - 5 min read

 Every Product Manager requires some degree of technicality in order to be great at what they do and their challenge is to figure out where they need to be on this scale of technical aptitude.

-Technical product managers often build things for people who build things for people.
+Technical Product Managers often build things for people who build things for people.
 Research on users can come from many places.
-That is, User Researchers, Sales, Designers, articles…All in all, the best place for a PM to learn about their user will always be, get this, the user.
-Go figure.
+That is, User Researchers, Sales, Designers, articles…All in all, the best place for a PM to learn about their user will always be the user.
 Building products which enable others to build means understanding two mentalities: those doing the building, as well as those they’re building for.

 Technical PMs don’t just have to have a basic idea of how their highly technical products work, they need to know how it impacts their users.
 The data pipelines that affect how quickly data is made available in a UI.
 The data science algorithms that fuel recommendation and other site personalization features, are the sorts of things that highly technical PMs are good at building.

 These are not necessarily front-end products – data science algorithms don’t have user interfaces and the team that builds the algorithm is often not the team that shows the results to the user.
-With that said though, understanding the implications of quality recommendations and high-speed data availability on user experience is the responsibility of the technical product manager.
+With that said, understanding the implications of quality recommendations and high-speed data availability on user experience is the responsibility of the Technical Product Manager.

 Technical Product Managers are ones that understand how to uncover these hidden trends themselves.
 They know SQL and maybe even some Python and R. When asked what’s going on with some production code, a Technical Product Manager is psyched to dive into logs and figure out the problem.
 Furthermore, technical PMs are adept at communicating the data that they find.
 They’re familiar with the statistical concepts necessary to analyze data and present it to an audience of laypeople and they know how to tell a story with the pieces they uncover.